leraman/wisecondorX/README.md

 # Underlying algorithm

 To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809).
-Some minor adaptations to this algorithm have been made, e.g. additional median centering on final log2-ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, and &mdash; last but not least &mdash;
+Some minor adaptations to this algorithm have been made, e.g. additional median centering and variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, and &mdash; last but not least &mdash;
 restrictions on within-sample referencing: